martenscs/my-account/README.md

 The scripts assume a UNIX-based operating system.
 They will need to be modified if you are using a Windows development environment.

+If you wish to run the application in the development environment ("npm run dev"), some additional configuration will be
+required:

+1. The dev server's redirect URL will need to be added to the OAuth2 Client configuration via dsconfig or the Management Console (see the commented out command in setup.dsconfig).
+2. The `IDENTITY_PROVIDER_URL` and `RESOURCE_SERVER_URL` constants in app/app.config.ts will need to be updated to use absolute URLs since the application will be running in the development environment rather than the Data Broker (see the commented out example override values in app/app.config.ts).
+3. The dev server's origin (http://localhost:3004) will need to be added to the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Broker's SCIM2 HTTP Servlet Extension (see step 7 in the "Advanced Deployment" section above).

 When ready to deploy a customization, run "npm run prod" from the command-line to rebuild the project and package it into a war file.